eurohat1984/FractalEurope/blog/2022/2022-01-01 - EU Immigration Abuses.md

-# EU Immigration Abuses
+# Migrant Abuse in Europe
-Today is January 1st 2022.
 I am writing (and shocked) after talking with a friend who spent time on the Croatia-Bosnia border trying to help refugees.

 The following concerns were raised:
-* Border security **beating up migrants**
+* Border security **violence against migrants**
 * Border security **stealing the belongings of migrants**

-The motivation is not fully clear although it's possibly done to deter migrants.
+The motivation is not fully clear (why would anybody do such things?).
+A mindset of deterance is probably part of it.

 What can we do?
-1. Political pressure to **stop human rights violations**
+1. Political pressure to **stop human rights violations** againt migrants.
-2. Countries should **stop funding** these violations
+2. Better **due dillegence when financing border control** by other countries
     * e.g. via [Frontex](https://frontex.europa.eu/) the EU border control agency.

 ### External Links
 I grabbed these links quickly for future reference and haven't read through them in detail.